ijgitsh/Ai-prompt-generator/README.md

     e.g. a prompt to classify an email with time-sensitive or non-time-sensitive - my output should be json e.g. a prompt to extract places, dates and people
     ```
+6. ATTENTION: THE MORE MODELS YOU CHOOSE, THE LONGER YOU NEED TO WAIT - TRY COUPLE OF MODELS FIRST AND THEN EXPAND

 ### Directory Structure